Serosurveillance of COVID-19 in Ireland

 Focusing on quantitative spike antibody levels:

-When median spike antibody levels are separated between those with evidence of infection and/or vaccination (so-called hybrid immunity), and those who only have evidence of vaccination and not infection, the antibody levels are higher in those with hybrid immunity than in those with evidence of vaccination alone.
+When median spike antibody levels are separated between those with evidence of infection and/or vaccination (so-called hybrid immunity), and those who only have evidence of vaccination and not infection, the antibody levels are generally higher in those with hybrid immunity than in those with evidence of vaccination alone.

 More information on vaccination can be found in HPSC’s COVID-19 vaccination reports here: https://www.hpsc.ie/az/respiratory/coronavirus/novelcoronavirus/vaccination/